Governance

 • Execution Networks: Networks where proposal payloads are registered and executed.
 They handle the execution of approved proposals across various networks, including all Voting Networks and the Core Network.

 Communication between these components is facilitated by the Aave Delivery Infrastructure (a.DI), providing secure and efficient cross-chain interactions.
-Additionally, the Aave Robot automates permisionless actions in Aave Governance such as queueing and executing proposals.
+Additionally, the Aave Robot automates permissionless actions in Aave Governance such as queueing and executing proposals.

 Voting